contextfreeinfo/rio/README.md

 end
 ```

-Compiles to this C file (with manual whitespace added to the struct array in `main` for readability):
+That compiles to this C file (with manual whitespace added to the struct array in `main` for readability):

 ```c
 #include <stdbool.h>